cloudflare/workers-docs/content/tooling/playground.md

 #### Sources

 The sources that make up your Workers script.
-Note that access KV, configuration, and secret bindings are only accessible when authenticated with an account.
+Note that access KV, text, and secret bindings are only accessible when authenticated with an account.
 This means you must be logged in to the dashboard, or use `wrangler preview` with your account credentials.

 ## Deploy